Jobsidney/Movie-Theatres/README.md

 # MOVIE-THEATERS
 ***
 ## DESCRIPTION
-This is a MOvie website that displays a list of movies to the user and more details so that they can choose what type of movie to watch.
+This is a Movie website that displays a list of movies to the user and more details so that they can choose what type of movie to watch.
 It covers all age groups from children(animations) to adults (Movies).
  example:
 <br  />
 ## Site: